regilero/drupal_mongodb_statistics/mongodb_statistics/README.txt

 of this block.
 We also provide it in the admin interface with all other 'top pages'
 - views connectors may be available if you enable in configuration a sql backport of all mongodb node counters via cron.
-This way the SQL database is aware of node ounters but only in an asynchronous way (that means synchronous per-request write operations are done in mongodb and sometimes a summary of the results are pushed in MySQL)
+This way the SQL database is aware of node counters but only in an asynchronous way (that means synchronous per-request write operations are done in mongodb and sometimes a summary of the results are pushed in MySQL)

 The AccessLog part of core statistics is mostly done also.
-We still lack custom sorts on tables and we did not rebuold the "Block IP" action on the reports (if someone really wants that...).
+We still lack custom sorts on tables and we did not rebuild the "Block IP" action on the reports (if someone really wants that...).
 We do not provide an SQL backport of the access_log statistics, so you cannot use views.
 We do not provide a migration batch for old access log statistics gathered, it's in the